-David has been the Aboriginal Heritage Manager since 1999.
-In that time the Aboriginal Heritage Office has grown from one officer with a laptop working with one Council to a multi-disciplinary team of staff and a museum working for a partnership of six Councils.
+David stepped back from full-time manager in June 2022.
+He continues to provide his expertise and advice as an advisor.
+David was the first Aboriginal Heritage Officer at local government level and designed and took up the challenge of the partnership in 1999.
+In that time the Aboriginal Heritage Office grew from one officer with a laptop working with one Council to a multi-disciplinary team of staff and a museum working for a partnership of six Councils.

 David has extensive experience in managing Aboriginal heritage issues, from archaeological survey, site excavation and assessment to specialist management and cultural tourism advice, including the development of several Aboriginal Heritage Walks within the northern Sydney region and the AHO museum.

 He has delivered Aboriginal Cultural Awareness and other education and training programs since 1997 and has been invited to Greenland, Boulder University in Colorado and Native North American Communities throughout the US, to visit and lecture on Aboriginal Culture/Sites and Indigenous Land Management.